stevenwdv/fathom-shadow/docs/training.rst

 3. Run the trainer.
 Start with 10-20 training pages and an equal number of validation ones.
 4. If accuracy is insufficient, examine the failing training pages.
 The trainer will point these out on the commandline, but FathomFox's Evaluator will help you track down ones that are hard to distinguish from their tag excerpts.
 Remediate by changing or adding rules.
 If there are smells Fathom is missing—positive or negative—add rules that score based on them.
 5. Go back to step 3.
-6. Once *validation accuracy* is sufficient, use the :command:`fathom-test` tool on a fresh set of *testing* samples.
+6. Once *validation accuracy* is sufficient, use the :doc:`fathom-test<commands/test>` tool on a fresh set of *testing* samples.
 This is your *testing accuracy* and should reflect real-world performance, assuming your sample size is large and representative enough.
 The computed 95% confidence intervals should help you decide the former.
 7. If testing accuracy is too low, imbibe the testing pages into your training set, and go back to step 3.
 As typical in supervised learning systems, testing samples should be considered "burned" once they are measured against a single time, as otherwise you are effectively training against them.
 Samples are precious.
 8. If testing accuracy is sufficient, you're done!
 Make sure the latest ruleset and coefficients are in your finished product, and ship it.